Privacy statement - AUSkey

-We will request personal information when applications are made in relation to:
+We will request personal information when applications are made for:

 Certain personal information provided in relation to AUSkeys will be used and disclosed in the operation of the AUSkey system:

-We are authorised by the Taxation Administration Act 1953 and by the A New Tax System (Australian Business Number) Act 1999 (ABN Act) to ask for a tax file number (TFN) for identification purposes.
-You do not have to provide your TFN but it will help us confirm your identity and complete your transactions with us faster.
+We're also authorised by the Taxation Administration Act 1953 and by the A New Tax System (Australian Business Number) Act 1999 (ABN Act) to ask for a tax file number (TFN) for identification purposes.
+You don't have to provide your TFN but it will help us confirm your identity and complete your transactions with us faster.

 What happens to your personal information

-We may provide some personal information to other Australian Commonwealth Government agencies authorised by law to receive it, for example
+We may provide some personal information to other federal government agencies authorised by law to receive it, for example

 For further information, refer to the terms and conditions associated with your AUSkey, and the AUSkey system’s GKP002 Certification Practice Statement and GKP003 Certificate Policies.